ccbs-stradl/coding_club/Sessions/2021_06_30_command_line.md

 ## Practice questions using some of these commands:
 Using the example data [here](command_line_data/) have a go at the answering following:
-1. View the first 5 rows of the file to get a feel for what it contains and how it is formatted.
+1. View the first 5 rows of the file `dummy_GWAS_sumstats` to get a feel for what it contains and how it is formatted.
 Is the file white space or comma separated?
-2. How many SNPs are in the file?
+2. How many SNPs are in the file `dummy_GWAS_sumstats`?
-3. Create a subset of dummy_GWAS_sumstats including SNPs with MAF > 0.01 and INFO > 0.9 and save with a new filename dummy_GWAS_sumstats_QC. *Advanced - Check for and remove duplicate SNPs.*
+3. Create a subset of dummy_GWAS_sumstats including SNPs with MAF > 0.01 and INFO > 0.9 and save with a new filename `dummy_GWAS_sumstats_QC`.
-4. Extract the first col of dummy_GWAS_sumstats file and save as a new file called dummy_GWAS_sumstats_SNPs.
+4. Extract the first col of `dummy_GWAS_sumstats` file and save as a new file called `dummy_GWAS_sumstats_SNPs`.
 5. Search for SNP ID "rs110489" and print the whole line in the console. *Advanced - try saving the p-value for that SNP as a new variable.*
 6. Create a txt file called `cool_files_list.txt` which lists the paths to all the files in directory `some_cool_files/`.